 |Shelter #1 ||8||Softball field with no backstop, playground equipment, volleyball, horseshoes||RESERVE|

 |Shelter #2||12||Softball field with no backstop, playground equipment, volleyball, and horseshoes.||RESERVE|

 Donald County Park is located in the Town of Springdale along two trout streams, Deer Creek and Frye Feeder, southeast of Mt.
 Horeb off Highway 92, just west of Mt.
 Vernon.
 The Donald/Woodburn family donated the original 105 acres for this park.
 The park has since grown to encompass 480 acres containing oak woods, intriguing rock outcroppings with scenic vistas and springs.
 Donald Park is also known for its trout streams; Deer Creek and Frye Feeder, and Mt.
 Vernon Creek.
 There is a small picnic area called Pop's Knoll developed through a generous donation from the Woodburn family and the efforts of the Friends of Donald Park.
-Hiking trails are open and equestrian trails are under construction.
+Hiking and equestrian trails are open.
 Please visit the Friends of Donald Park website for more information.

 Located on the west shore of Lake Waubesa, Goodland County Park is one of the oldest county parks.
 The park consists of partially wooded 15 acres containing 600 feet of shoreline.
 Facilities include two shelters, picnic areas, volleyball, tennis and basketball courts, a softball field, play equipment, boat launch and an unsupervised swimming area.
 DJs or live music are not allowed at Goodland shelters.

 |Shelter # 1||18||Play equipment, horsehoes, volleyball, basketball, tennis||RESERVE|